ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 Authorized users are counted and managed for each service instance by using the list of authorized users for billing and Lite plan limits. {{site.data.keyword.contdelivery_short}} service users are automatically added to this list when they complete any of the following activities:

  * View, edit, or run a delivery pipeline.
- * Trigger a delivery pipeline to run by way of a Git push, merge, or commit to the branch that is configured as an input trigger.
  * Use the Eclipse Orion {{site.data.keyword.webide}}.

 When a delivery pipeline is triggered by a change to an IBM Git repo, all users who have Developer or greater access to the repo are added to the list of authorized users.